stennety/mywebsite/about.md

 ### More Information

-Originally trained in the field of Architecture, I've dabbled in e-commerce, VR/AR and currently working in the field of software quality as Quality Engineer at a leading financial services organisation.
+Originally trained in the field of Architecture, I've dabbled in e-commerce, VR/AR and currently working as a Senior Quality Engineer at a leading financial services organisation.

 ### Contact me
 If you'd like to contact me: <script type="text/javascript">